w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 ### Consensus and Finalization

-Ethereum and {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} use hybrid consensus models where block production and finality have their protocols.
+Ethereum and {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} use hybrid consensus models where block production and finality are seperated into their own protocols.
 The finality protocols - Casper FFG for Ethereum and [GRANDPA](./learn-consensus.md#finality-gadget-grandpa) for
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} - are both GHOST-based and can both finalize batches of blocks in one round.
 For block production, both protocols use slot-based protocols that randomly assign validators to a slot and provide a fork choice rule for unfinalized